jbussemaker/SBArchOpt/paper.md

 Such optimization problems can be readily solved by Multi-Objective Evolutionary Algorithms (MOEA's).
 However, these need many function evaluations to converge [@Chugh2019] which is a problem for expensive evaluation functions.
-Surrogate-Based Optimization (SBO) algorithms and in particular Bayesian Optimization (BO) algorithms [@Garnett2023] instead build a surrogate model (also known as response surface or regression function) of the design space and use that model to suggest new design points to evaluate.
+Surrogate-Based Optimization (SBO) algorithms and in particular Bayesian Optimization (BO) algorithms [@Garnett2023] instead build a surrogate model (also known as response surface or regression function) of the design space, use that model to suggest new design points to evaluate, and repeat the process after updating the surrogate model.
 This approach is powerful, although existing SBO algorithms need to be extended to support all architecture optimization challenges described above.

 # Statement of need